kamiljk/kamiljk/README.md

     ⚡️  Building a portfolio of projects and a website to host it

-    ⚡️  Volunteering with Neurodiversity In Business, a UK-based org whose mission is to enable more neuroinclusive workplaces (https://neurodiversityinbusiness.org)
+    ⚡️  Volunteering with Neurodiversity In Business (https://neurodiversityinbusiness.org)

     ⚡️  Making dinner